Nomad Definition

 The rise of Grey Nomads as a tourism class

-Some countries, like Australia, have seen ever increasing numbers of retired people over the last 30 years jump into their RVs, motorhomes or cars with a caravan or camper trailer hitched behind.
-On any night of the year in Australia there may be 100,000 'grey nomads' stopped on the side of road, in a national park, a free camp, or in a caravan park soomewhere in the country many miles from their homes.
+On any night of the year in Australia there may be 100,000 'grey nomads' stopped on the side of road, in a national park, a free camp, or in a caravan park somewhere in the country many miles from their homes.
 These people are using their retirement years to explore, at leisure, a huge continent.

 While some travel permanently others prefer a few months at a time.
 Returning home between travels.